 The Predoctoral Internship Program strives to prepare Interns for the demands of clinical work, as well as other possible professional activities, such as supervision and teaching of psychological concepts.
 An important aspect of the Predoctoral Internship Program is helping Interns develop and expand their supervision skills.
 This is accomplished by having Interns supervise other young professionals (i.e., practicum students) over the course of the year and receive supervision on their supervision skills and experiences.
 Interns are also required to lead a few seminars in order to enhance their skills in integrating research findings and teaching psychological theory, concepts, and knowledge to their cohort and supervisors (please see program brochure for additional information).

 The Predoctoral Internship Program is committed to ensuring that Interns complete their Internship with sufficient supervised experience to feel confident treating a range of clients, diagnoses, and clinical problems.
 Upon completion of the Predoctoral Internship Program.
 All training time credited to the Predoctoral Internship Program is post-practicum and pre-doctoral.

-Predoctoral internships runs from approximately September 1 to August 31.
-Interested students are encouraged to review the Predoctoral Psychology Internship Brochure and Internship Program C-27 I Tables: Internship Admissions, Support, and Initial Program Data or e-mail Dr. Nicole Wolf.
+Predoctoral internships run from approximately September 1 to August 31.
+Interested students are encouraged to review the Predoctoral Psychology Internship Brochure 2022-2023 and Internship Admissions, Support, and Initial Placement Data or email Dr. Melissa Sovak, PsyD, LP.
 Washburn Center is an APPIC Member and applications must be submitted through the APPIC website.